filipton/esp-hal-wifimanager/README.md

 # esp-hal-wifimanager
 Easy to use Wifimanager for esp-hal (no-std).

-If it can't connect to wifi it spawns BLE server.
-(You can use chrome on android or windows to configure it).
+If it can't connect to wifi it spawns BLE server (You can use chrome on android or windows to configure it) and open wifi accesspoint with DHCP server.

-## Why not WIFI AP
-Currently esp-hal (esp-wifi) doesn't support AP with "dhcp server".

 ## Simple example
 Add this to your Cargo.toml (note also add `embassy`, its only for async):